Order of Ikhamanga

-Ikhamanga is the Xhosa name for Strelitzia reginae, a flower.

 Design

 The egg-shaped badge depicts a rising sun, a "Lydenburg head", two strelitzia flowers, a drum, three circles, and two roadways.
 The head represents the arts, the sun represents glory, the circles symbolise sport, and the roads represent the long road to excellence.
 The South African coat of arms is displayed on the reverse.

 The ribbon is gold with four cream-coloured lines inset from each edge and a pattern of recurring stylised dancing figures down the centre.
 All three classes are worn around the neck.

-The National Order of Ikhamanga was designed by Charles Peter Gareth Smart, a graphic designer based in Pretoria, South Africa.
+The Order of Ikhamanga was designed by Charles Peter Gareth Smart, a graphic designer based in Pretoria, South Africa.